 Few people realise this, but you can actually use the major search engines like Google as your site's search engine, free of charge.

 To do this with Google, go to Google Custom Search Engine and complete the online form.

 This method has not only the disadvantages of using third party remote hosting services listed above, it has also the following additional disadvantages:

 The re-indexing frequency of your site is even more limited than when using one of the remotely hosted search engine services mentioned above.
 You have basically no control over the frequency that the major search engines index your site.
 This means that the search engines results will frequently be inaccurate - and if you add new pages to your site often, your site search engine will not be able to locate it.

 The results page has the search engine's advertisements and formatting.
 You have even less control over the output than when using the third party search engine remotely hosted services.

 If the search engine decides to discontinue the service, your site search will suddenly fail to work.

 Adding a search engine improves your site navigation.
 In allowing your visitors another means to locate items on your site, you are increasing the likelihood that they will find your site useful, bookmark your site, buy your goods/services, and so on.

-With so many alternatives to adding a search engine to your site, most of them free, there is really little reason not to do so now (unless, of course your site is a one page site).
+With so many alternatives to adding a search engine to your site, most of them free, there is really little reason not to do so now (unless, of course your site only has a few pages).

 Do you find this article useful?
 You can learn of new articles and scripts that are published on thesitewizard.com by subscribing to the RSS feed.
 Simply point your RSS feed reader or a browser that supports RSS feeds at http://www.thesitewizard.com/thesitewizard.xml.
 You can read more about how to subscribe to RSS site feeds from my RSS FAQ.